Pierre-Antoine Baudouin

 La Lecture, gouache from ca. 1760, now in the Musée des Arts Décoratifs, Paris.

-Pierre-Antoine Baudouin (/fr/; 17 October 1723 – 15 December 1769) was a French painter working in the style of his father-in-law, François Boucher.
+Pierre-Antoine Baudouin (/fr/; 17 October 1723 – 15 December 1769) was a French painter.
+He worked in the same Rococo style of his father-in-law, François Boucher.

 Life

 The son of Michel Baudouin (1692–1754), an engraver of little note, he was born in Paris in 1723.
-He was a pupil and imitator of Boucher, whose younger daughter he married in 1758, and through whose influence he was elected an Academician in 1763, as a miniature painter, on which occasion he presented his drawing of Hyperides pleading the cause of Phryne before the Areopagus, now in the Louvre.
+He was a pupil and imitator of Boucher, whose younger daughter he married in 1758, and through whose influence he was elected an Academician in 1763, as a miniature painter.
+He presented at the occasion his drawing of the Hyperides pleading the cause of Phryne before the Areopagus, now in the Louvre.
 Baudouin executed idyllic and erotic subjects in water-colours and crayons, but rarely painted in oil.
 He died in Paris in 1769.